stlab/better-code/better-code/src/chapter-2-contracts.md

 mutating func sort<T>(areInOrder: (T, T)->Bool) { ... }
 ```

-There is one factor weighing against all these simplifications,
+There is one factor we haven't considered in making these changes:
-though: sorting functions taking strict weak orderings are
+sorting functions taking strict weak orderings are traditional.
+One
-traditional.
-One has to weigh the risk of users reflexively writing
+has to weigh the risk that a user reflexively writes `sort(areInOrder:
-`sort(areInOrder: <)`—against the value of these simplifications.
-The
+<)` against the value of these simplifications.
+The argument label
-argument label helps a bit, because *if* you happen to consider the
+helps a bit, because *if* you happen to consider the equal elements
-equal elements case, you will see they clearly `areInOrder` but and
+case, you will see they clearly “`areInOrder`” and will realize `<`
-realize `<` will return false.
+returns false for equal elements.
 But if you don't happen to consider
 that case, you won't get the sort you expected… sometimes.
 Whether to
 break with precedent in order to get a simpler API with a clearer
 contract is an engineering decision you will have to make.
 To reduce